 Light exposure: full sun

 Growing Instruction: Transplant seedlings into your grow bed 3-6 weeks after germination when the seedlings are 10-15 cm.
 Use stakes or plant support in transplanting to prevent root damage.
 In transplanting your seedlings, avoid water-logged conditions around the plant collar to reduce the risk of any diseases.
-Once your tomato plant is about 60 cm tall, you can prune the unnecessary upper branches and remove the leaves from the bottom of the main stem to favor air circulation and reduce fungal incidence.
-You can also remove the leaves that cover each fruit branch before the fruits ripen to favor nutrition flow to the fruits and to speed up maturation.
+Once your tomato plant is about 60 cm tall, you can prune the unnecessary upper branches and remove the leaves from the main stem's bottom to favor air circulation and reduce fungal incidence.
+You can also remove the leaves that cover each fruit branch before the fruits ripen to favor nutrition flow to the fruits and speed up maturation.

 Light exposure: full sun

 Growing Instruction: Transplant seedlings with 6-8 true leaves.
 You can use stakes or vertical strings hanging from iron wires to support bushy or heavy-yielding plants.
 For red sweet peppers, leave the green fruits on the plants until they ripen and turn red.
-Reduce the number of flowers in the event of excessive fruit setting to favor the growing fruits to reach adequate size.
+Reduce the number of flowers in excessive fruit settings to favor the growing fruits to reach adequate size.

-Plants are one of the main components of your aquaponics system, so it is important to take care of them.
+Plants are one of your aquaponics system's main components, so it is essential to take care of them.
 Plants filter the water in your system and provide food to you and your family.
 The fun part of gardening is experimenting and learning, so don't worry if you make mistakes on the way because it's all part of the process.
-Once you get to the right steps, you’ll have healthy, tasty, and fresh plants.
-Feel free to leave your comments below and subscribe to our newsletter to get new updates on aquaponics.
+Once